AndrewHartAR/ARKit-CoreLocation/readme.md

 let annotationNode = LocationAnnotationNode(location: location, view: view)
 ```

 It can also be initialized with CALayer.
-You can use this when you want to specify `cornerRadius`, or you want to update the contents live.
+You can use this when you want to update the contents live.

 ```swift
 let coordinate = CLLocationCoordinate2D(latitude: 51.504571, longitude: -0.019717)